SebiGo/BrewControlServer/README.md

 sudo reboot
 ```

-## 3. Compile or download the server
+## 3. Download or compile the server

 Download the binary and copy it to your Raspberry Pi
 ```
 ssh pi@raspberrypi
 wget http://sebigo.github.io/BrewControlServer/target/brewcontrol-0.1.2-SNAPSHOT-executable.jar
 mv brewcontrol-0.1.2-SNAPSHOT-executable.jar brewcontrol.jar
 ```

-Optionally, you can build the package yourself.
+*Optionally*, you can build the package yourself.
 You need a machine with Git, Java and Maven in your PATH environment.
 ```
 git clone git@github.com:SebiGo/BrewControlServer.git
 cd BrewControlServer